 Too often in a world in which people are wanting to do their best for the good of the planet, we are being misled for the good of commerce.
 Corporations have caught onto to the fact that consumers have begun to respond to green taglines like “compostable” and “recyclable”, so they are quick to use them on products and/or product packaging.
 Unfortunately, sometimes there is a lot more we should know about these labels before buying in.

 More disturbing is that we are being sold these concepts as sustainable solutions: a reduction in our dependence on fossil fuels, a decrease in the amount of trash we send to landfills, a clean choice for those who care.
 The problem is that, as with “organic” produce, the terminology was almost immediately distorted and diluted when the motivation became profit rather than the environment.
-Within industry, what exactly do compostable, biodegradable, degradable, recyclable and plant-based mean?
+Within the industry, what exactly do compostable, biodegradable, degradable, recyclable, and plant-based mean?

 Our consciously spent dollars are not always supporting the good causes we think they are.